Exclusive: Stewart Milne Group went bust owing more than £350 million

 Teneo’s document says: “The group made an operating loss in the last two financial years, driven by weakened demand in the housing market compounded by increasing cost input pressure.

-“Directors explored options to secure the future of teh group and to restructure its debt.
+“Directors explored options to secure the future of the group and to restructure its debt.

 “Rising costs, a challenging supply chain landscape and a notable decline in housebuyer demand meant difficult trading conditions throughout 2023.”